MehulShakya47/Tumor-Classifier-Vision-Based-Model/README.md

 <h2>Notes</h2>

 <p>
   Developed entirely from scratch as a quick yet insightful project to explore model building, evaluation workflows, and architectural caveats.
 A rather great learning opportunity.
-If you wish to know more about the project, please reach out to me.
+If you wish to know more about the project, please reach out to me.<br>
   Thanks for your time.
 </p>